adjudah/21CA/README.md

 You must have [npm](https://www.npmjs.org/) installed on your computer.
 From the root project directory run these commands from the command line:
+'''
 npm install
+cd web-services         //is a sub dir of 21CA but is not part of the web app;
+npm install             //installs restify and mongdo.
+'''
 This will install all dependencies.

 To build the project, first run this command:
+'''
 npm start
+'''
+Authhor: You need this running while you develop:
 This will perform an initial build and start a watcher process that will update bundle.js with any changes you wish to make.
 This watcher is based on [Browserify](http://browserify.org/) and [Watchify](https://github.com/substack/watchify), and it transforms React's JSX syntax into standard JavaScript with [Reactify](https://github.com/andreypopp/reactify).

 To run the app:
     from the project directory run:
-        http-server -p 8000     (http-server is an npm module) node server/server.js   to run the web services configured to listen on port 3000 from the browser:
+        http-server -p 8000             (http-server is an npm module) node web-services/server.js     to run the web services configured to listen on port 3000 from the browser:
         http://localhost:8000/index.html